 X-rays produce images of the body which may show if a tumor is present.
 If diagnosed with melanoma, doctors may recommend this test to see if it has spread to the lungs.

 A CT scan, sometimes called a CAT scan, provides more detail about what is going on inside the body.
 During the scan, an X-ray beam moves in a circle around the body and sends digital information to a computer that interprets the data and displays it in two-dimensional form on a monitor.
-Sometimes a CT scan will be used to help doctors biopsy a specific area, which is called a CT-guided biopsy.
+Sometimes a CT scan will be used to help doctors biopsy a specific area, called a CT-guided biopsy.

-A dermatoscope, a magnifying lens and light, are held near the skin.
+A dermatoscope, a magnifying lens and light, is held near the skin.
 Sometimes doctors take a digital picture of the spot.

 UMMC Dermatologists also perform Mohs surgery, a highly effective surgical treatment for removing skin cancer.
 This outpatient procedure allows doctors to spare as much healthy tissue as possible surrounding the cancerous tissue.
 It also promotes high cure rates, and the best cosmetic results of any skin cancer removal method.

 In this procedure, a small amount of radioactive glucose (sugar) is injected into a vein, and a scanner makes detailed digital pictures of the area of the body where the glucose is used.
 Because cancer cells often use more glucose than normal cells, the pictures can be used to find clusters of cancer cells in the body.

 This single scan combines the ability of a CT scan to show tissue that looks abnormal and a PET scan to show tissue that acts abnormally.
 The UMMC Cancer Institute radiology department’s PET/CT scanner offers the highest level of detailed image quality currently available.
 The ability to look at CT and PET images together helps doctors more precisely identify the location of abnormal, possibly malignant (cancerous), tissue in the body.